Lenders want bold overhaul of Japan's Sharp as another bailout looms

 A major downdraft for Sharp has been an unexpected recovery by rival Japan Display Inc, which won business in the high-end display market late last year at Sharp's expense.

-Japan Display reported a profit last month after two quarters of losses, boosted by demand from Apple and Chinese smartphone makers such as Xiaomi Technology Co [XTC.UL].
+Japan Display reported a profit last month after two quarters of losses, boosted by demand from Apple and Chinese smartphone makers such as Xiaomi Technology Co.

 A weaker yen has worsened Sharp's outlook because its home appliances business imports much of its products from offshore factories.